MooersLab/pymolsnips/README.md

 All of the snippets for one language are in a single file.
 The ultisnips library above should work with this editor.

+A lexer for syntax highlighting is in the file called called pml.yaml.
+This file is stored is found in the microsnippets folder above.
+This lexer is stored in the the hidden folder `.config/micro/syntax`.

 <A href=#FASTLINKS2>Return to list of editors above.</A>